Respiratory Care Therapy

 Online Respiratory Care Therapy Programs

-In the 2019-2020 academic year, 430 schools offered some type of respiratory care therapy/therapist program.
+In 2020-2021, 408 schools offered a respiratory care therapy/therapist program of some type.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|